jamadam/Marquee/readme.md

 Since [Marquee] is based on mojo, many mojo classes helps you on manipulating such as HTTP requests, responses, DOM and JSON.

+### Command line interface

+In addition to Perl OOP API, Marquee also provides command line interface to serve current directory contents as a web site, using [Mojo::Daemon].
+This is useful for such as development environment or even trivial file sharing.
+The API provides some useful option such as auto index, POD viewer, Markdown viewer.
+You don't need any Apache things anymore.

 ## INSTALLATION

 To install this module, run the following commands: